Binibining Pilipinas 2023

 Binibining Pilipinas 2023 was the 59th edition of Binibining Pilipinas, held on May 28, 2023 at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines.

 At the end of the event, Nicole Borromeo crowned Angelica Lopez of Palawan as Binibining Pilipinas International 2023 and Chelsea Fernandez crowned Anna Lakrini of Bataan as Binibining Pilipinas Globe 2023.
+Katrina Anne Johnson of Davao del Sur was named first runner-up while Atasha Reign Parani of General Trias, Cavite was named second runner-up.
 Only two titles were awarded after Binibining Pilipinas Charities, Inc. lost the franchise for Miss Grand International and Miss Intercontinental.

 ABS-CBN broadcast the coronation night via Kapamilya Channel and A2Z.
 The pageant was simulcast on ABS-CBN's Metro Channel and livestreamed on iWantTFC and YouTube.
 The competition was hosted by Catriona Gray, Nicole Cordoves, and Mary Jean Lastimosa, and with a performance from Vice Ganda.

 Pageant

 Selection of participants

 On January 6, 2023, the organization launched its search for the next set of Filipinas who will represent the Philippines at different international pageants.
 The final submission of the application was on January 31, 2023.
 The final screening and selection of the official contestants were done on February 6, 2023.